nickdodd79/AutoBogus/README.md

   public override void Generate(AutoGenerateOverrideContext context) {
-    // Invoke the base implementation so the instance property is set
-    // This uses the default generate workflow base.Generate(context);

     // Apply an email value to the person var person = context.Instance as Person;
     person.Email = context.Faker.Internet.Email();